|

 RULES FOR BIDDERS

-4. Postal and email bids are welcome.
-In the event of identical bids only the first bid received will be considered.
-Postal and email bids will take preference over room bids.
+3. From time to time, the Society conducts Room Auctions or Postal Auctions.
+Postal and email bids may be submitted for either type of Auction.
+In the event of identical bids, only the first bid received will be considered.
+At Room Auctions, postal and email bids will take preference over room bids.

 RULES FOR VENDORS